yl3832/Resonance/visualizations/README.md

 ## Visualizations:

-Please click on the plots to see a bigger figure.
+Please click on the plots to see bigger figures.

 ### Word Clouds